This post may contain affiliate links. Please read my disclosure policy.

 - 1/2 tsp black pepper

-- 4 cups chicken stock or water or more if needed for desired consistency
+- 4 cups chicken stock or more if needed for desired consistency

 - Sear the sliced sausage in a stock pot or large saucepan.
 Brown on both sides and remove from pan.
 Set aside.